 • VC: 2 µg /L.

+Alternatively, the 1x10-6 excess cancer risk level can be used to determine project Cleanup Levels, per the ROD.
+For TCE, the 5 µg/L MCL is the same as the calculated 1x10-6 excess cancer risk.
+TCE is the risk-driver for the EMC project.

 Cleanup levels for surface water were set at the Ambient Water Quality Criteria for individual contaminants, which were higher than concentrations detected in groundwater.
 Therefore, the ROD concluded that future groundwater discharges to surface water would not cause an exceedance of surface water criteria provided that MCLs were met, as confirmed through sampling (ROD Section 5.2).
 TCE was determined to be the predominant contaminant and continues to be utilized as the key COPC to evaluate the progress of the remedy.
 Given that the impacted aquifers are oxygen-rich (aerobic), there are limited breakdown products found in groundwater, such as cis-1,2-DCE and VC, attributable to reductive dechlorination.